-Away from the bustle of capital city of Nassau, you can discover some of the best beaches in the world here on a luxury yacht charter – the trick is knowing the one’s worth your time.
-Find them handpicked for your cruising pleasure below.
+Away from the bustle of capital city of Nassau, you can discover some of the best beaches in the world here on a luxury yacht charter – the trick is knowing which one’s are worth a closer look.
+We've handpicked some of the best for your cruising pleasure below;

 Idly meander around the small cay and you’ll have your pick of an array of pristine white-sand beaches to drop anchor for a gentle swim, and even get your crew to set up a beach picnic onshore for a postcard-perfect champagne lunch.
 The island is part of the Exuma National Park and all boats must abide by the 'no wake' regulations as they explore to avoid disturbing marine life – if anything, making the beaches here even more tranquil.

 Read more: Shroud Cay Charter Itineraries

-This long cay is only reached by boat, and with little amenities onshore or inland many visitors are put off; little do they know that as soon you step onto the beaches on the Atlantic side of Guana that your feet will be enveloped in the softest sands and tickled by the crystalline waters.
+This long cay can only be reached by boat, and with little amenities onshore or inland many visitors are put off; little do they know that as soon you step onto the beaches on the Atlantic side of Guana that your feet will be enveloped in the softest sands and tickled by the crystalline waters.

 Curving south off Elbow Cay is the secluded gem Tahiti Beach.
 Lined with coconut trees before arcing out into the clear Caribbean waters, this stretch of powered-sand is best visited just before sunrise for breath-taking 360° sea views on an equally beautiful - and empty - beach.

 Tahiti beach is a great beach to take in the sun and sand of the Abaco and the shallow balmy waters are perfect for taking a morning dip before carrying on your day of discovery in the Bahamas.
 To avoid the hurricane season and to ensure your vacation is as idyllic as possible, visit between November and April - despite this the Bahamas enjoys more than 300 days of sunshine a year.

 Anchoring your charter yacht on the west side you’ll discover this beach to yourselves, allowing you to use the large shaded areas amongst the cliffs to cool down and rest in complete privacy.
 For those looking to jump off your yacht for a bit of exploration, the two little islands that are situated just off the tip of the lighthouse headland are perfect snorkelling spots guaranteed to thrill.

 For a salt-water swimming pool, with tepid, calm waters that run 203-metres deep, teeming with tropical fish, turtles, and marine creatures which lie too deep to be seen, Dean’s Blue Hole makes its subsequent beach the most exhilarating and mysterious beach to visit in the Bahamas.

 Discover the turquoise lagoon and white-washed sand beach at sunrise to miss the crowds.
 Swim to the coral caves and sand banks on the side of the entrance which harbour all kinds of marine life before daring to swim over the hole as your breath is taken away.
 If you wish to remain securely seated on your yacht or on the beach and admire Dean’s Blue Hole over breakfast, this is a truly unforgettable beach in both appearance and experience that is unbeatable on a Bahamas charter.

 Crooked Island on the other hand is arguably one of the Bahamas best guarded secrets, boasting sparsely populated clearings for you to explore the natural surroundings in absolute peace.
-These primitive islands, having just gained access to public electricity in 1998, are ideal for those looking for a truly private getaway in some of the most unspoilt waters and deserted sands.
+These primitive islands, having only gained access to public electricity in the late 1990s, are ideal for those looking for a truly private getaway in some of the most unspoilt waters and deserted sands.